Oil Extractor vs Drain: Which Process is Better?

 A vehicle's engine oil needs to be regularly changed if you desire to have a long-lasting engine.
 Not only does it make your car run smoothly, but it also reduces the maintenance costs, thus saving your money.

 Well, two methods are available for you to apply to extract oil from the engine.
 They include the draining method and the oil extractor method.
+Before buying an oil extractor for your car, check out our best oil extractor review guide.

 So what are these methods?
 Let's take a better and closer look at them in full detail.